vfarcic/devops26/manuscript/02-intro.md

     --policy-document https://raw.githubusercontent.com/vfarcic/k8s-specs/master/scaling/eks-autoscaling-policy.json
 ```

 Now that we have added the required tags to the Autoscaling Group and created the additional permissions that will allow Kubernetes to interact with the group, we can install the *cluster-autoscaler* Helm Chart from the stable channel.
 All we have to do now is execute `helm install stable/cluster-autoscaler`.
-However, since tiller (server-side Helm) has a lot of problems, we used `--no-tiller` flag when we created the cluster.
+However, since tiller (server-side Helm) has a lot of problems, Jenkins X does not use it by default.
 So, instead of using `helm install` command, we'll run `helm template` to output YAML files that we can use with `kubectl apply`.

 ```bash
 mkdir -p charts